klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/6-deploy-contract.md

 ```

-See `networks` property above code.
+See `networks` property in the above code.
 It has `klaytn` key which has 4 properties,
 `provider`, `network_id`, `gas`, `gasPrice`.

-`provider: new PrivateKeyConnector(PRIVATE_KEY, URL)` line informs truffle __Who will deploy the contract, and who will pay for the deploy fee?
-(PRIVATE_KEY)__  and __Which node will you deploy on (URL)?__
+`provider: new HDWalletProvider(PRIVATE_KEY, URL)` line informs the contract deployer account and the target network node URL.

-`network_id: NETWORK_ID` line specify network id in klaytn, you should specify it `1001` in klaytn baobab network(testnet).
+`network_id: NETWORK_ID` line specifies the network id in Klaytn.
+Use `1001` for the Baobab network (testnet).

-`gas: GASLIMIT` line informs truffle how much gas limit will you endure to deploy your contract.
+`gas: GASLIMIT` line informs how much gas limit will you endure to deploy your contract.

 `gasPrice: null` line informs truffle how much price will you pay per gas unit.
-Currently in klaytn, there is fixed gas price `'25000000000'`, you don't need to set this value to `gasPrice` property, if you set it as `null`, truffle will set fixed gas price automatically.
+Currently in Klaytn, the price is fixed to `25000000000`.
+If you set it to `null`, truffle will set the value with the fixed gas price automatically.

-Like above, if you deploy your contract with private key connector, You don't need to set `host`, `port`, `from` option.

 #### DEPLOY METHOD 2: By unlocked account (difficult)
-To deploy contract by unlocked account, you should have your klaytn full node.
+To deploy a contract by unlocked account, you should have your Klaytn full node.
-Access your klaytn node's console by typing `$ klay attach http://localhost:8551`
+Access your Klaytn node console by typing `$ klay attach http://localhost:8551`
-If you don't have account in the node, generate it by typing `personal.newAccount()` on klaytn console.
+If you don't have a Klaytn account in the node, generate it by typing `personal.newAccount()` on the console.
 If you already have one, unlock your account through `personal.unlockAccount()`.

 After ensuring account is unlocked,
-you should set properties `host`, `port`, `network_id`, `from`.
+you should set the properties, `host`, `port`, `network_id`, and `from`.
-1) where to deploy(`host`, `port`, `network_id`)
+1) Which network to deploy (`host`, `port`, `network_id`)
-2) who will deploy(`from`)
+2) Who will deploy (`from`)
-3) How much gas will you endure to deploy your contract.(`gas`)
+3) How much gas will you endure to deploy your contract (`gas`)

 Put your unlocked account address on `from`.
-If you're running your own klaytn full node, set the node's host to `host` and node's port to `port`.
+If you're running your own Klaytn full node, set the node's host to `host` and node's port to `port`.

 example)

 ```js
 {
   host: 'localhost',